FAQ

 • A lawsuit, including a defamation lawsuit

-• A Non-Disclosure Agreement
+• A Non-Disclosure Agreement (NDA)

 Coercion does not include: